 Inclusions in the QBM Emergency Management Plan

-The Emergency Management Plan (fire plan) sometime called a Fire Plan include practical information for workers such as:
+The Emergency Management Plan (fire plan) sometimes called a Fire Plan include practical information for workers such as:

 - evacuation procedures including arrangements for assisting any hearing, vision or mobility-impaired people